theautonomy/spring-boot-internal/README.md

 | ApplicationListener | ApplicationReadyEvent |   |   |

 ```
+* EnvironmentPostProcessor
+which allows customization of the Environment object before
+the application context is refreshed.
+There are several
+things you can do using the interface.
+For example, it can
+be used to set profiles, set property sources based on the
+values from environment variables, as well as validating
+environment properties.
+In this tutorial, I'm going to show
+you how to use the interface.

 * ApplicationContextInitializer

 What is an ApplicationContextInitializer.
 It is essentially code that gets